StyraHem/ShellyForHASS/components/shelly/README.md

 ### (not working yet) Install with Custom Updater
 Do you you have [Custom updater](https://github.com/custom-components/custom_updater) installed?
 Then you can use the service [custom_updater.install](https://github.com/custom-components/custom_updater/wiki/Services#install-element-cardcomponentpython_script) with the parameter {"element":"shelly"} to install Shelly.

-### Install manualy
+### Install manually
 1. Install this platform by creating a `custom_components` folder in the same folder as your configuration.yaml, if it doesn't already exist.
 2. Create another folder `shelly` in the `custom_components` folder.
 Copy all 5 Python (.py) files into the `shelly` folder.
 Use `raw version` if you copy and paste the files from the browser.

 ## Configure
-When you have installed shelly and make sure it exist under `custom_components` folder it is time to configure it in Home Assistant.
+When you have installed shelly and make sure it exists under `custom_components` folder it is time to configure it in Home Assistant.

 It is very easy, just add this to `config.yaml`
 ```